DD-103 Universal Digital Dial

 Power

-Connecting To The VFO
+Connecting To The VFO, PTO, or LMO

 Included with the DD-103 is a tube shield and interface circuit assembly.
 It is used when connecting to high impedance VFO circuits.
 The interface assembly is not used on radios that have a VFO output jack.
 If the interface assembly will be used, switch D of S4 must be ON.
 The switches are ON when the button is pushed toward the front of the cabinet.